sihensel/dotfiles/README.md

 river rofi-lbonn-wayland wdisplays librewolf-bin ctpv-git
 ```

-The configs for `awesome`, `picom`, and `alacritty` are outdated, if you want to use them, make sure to install these packages as well.
+The configs for `awesome`, `picom`, and `kitty` are outdated, if you want to use them, make sure to install these packages as well.
 ```
-awesome alacritty rofi slock flameshot picom-git (AUR)
+awesome kitty rofi slock flameshot picom-git (AUR)
 ```